 Can you Refuse’ Single-use Plastic?

-As you know lots of electrical, electronic and metal items have a plastic cover or coating.
-When these items are recycle the plastic is removed and mainly reused in new products but what can be done about everyday plastic’s?
+As you know lots of electrical, electronic and metal items are packed in plastic and have a plastic cover or coating.
+When these items are recycled the plastic is removed and mainly reused in new products but what can be done about everyday plastic’s?

 The vision started in Western Australia in 2011 and has since moved across the world to help promote and stop the earth becoming further saturated with plastic materials which are part of our convenience lifestyle.

-Lots of items are designed to be used once and disposed off .
+Lots of items are designed to be used once and disposed of.
 They fill up bins in homes, work, schools and on streets across the world including Ireland with Irish town and city bins full to capacity most of the time.

 Where to start – We have added 10 Tips to help